WhiskyTangoFawks/Radfall/README.md

 2. Compile all scripts.
 Output the `.pex` files to your mod's `Scripts/` folder.

 If you're compiling outside the CK, ensure your `Papyrus Compiler` flags file and import paths include the base Fallout 4 source scripts.
+If you don't want to compile the scripts, download the compiled scripts from the github releases.

 ### 2. Run the FO4Edit patcher